sanjayypatel/actransit_rails/README.md

 ACTransitRails.configure("myactransittoken")
 ```

+### Making Requests

-4. Once configured, you can use the helper methods to make requests from the api.
+*  Once configured, you can use the helper methods to make requests from the api.
 Responses will be formatted as either a hash or an array of hashes depending on what you request.

 ```ruby
 # returns array of hashes